Overview

 Why should you consider participating?

 Your participation will enable researchers to study the causes of CP, identify risk factors and develop treatments and interventions to improve outcomes and care for children with CP.
-You will receive a $20 gift card to Chapters after the completion of each research assessment.
+Participants will receive a $20 gift card and be reimbursed for parking/public transport at each session if required.

 Contact Information